If you love hiking or want to start hiking in 2023, I have written a guide that will help beginners get on the trail.

 Hiking can help you lose weight due to the slow-releasing calories you will burn throughout the day.
 If you were to run or participate in an activity that requires fast-releasing energy, you would burn through the calories you have recently digested.
-However, if you are on a slow-moving activity, where you don’t need a quick release, then your body will burn your body fat which has pocketed.
+However, if you are on a slow-moving activity, where you don’t need a quick release, then your body will burn your body fat.

-This way, you will lose fat on your body and not just burn through your morning breakfast.
+This way, you will lose fat in your body and not just burn through your morning breakfast.

 I can attest to this being true.
 When I thru-hiked the Pacific Crest Trail I lost 33lb / 15kg over 5 months of hiking.